The Scotts Miracle-Gro (NYSE:SMG) Issues FY 2021 Earnings Guidance

-The Scotts Miracle-Gro (NYSE:SMG) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+The Scotts Miracle-Gro (NYSE:SMG) updated its FY 2021 earnings guidance on Wednesday.
 The company provided EPS guidance of $9.000-$9.300 for the period, compared to the Thomson Reuters consensus EPS estimate of $9.230.
 The company issued revenue guidance of $4.83 billion-$4.92 billion, compared to the consensus revenue estimate of $4.84 billion.

-The Scotts Miracle-Gro (NYSE:SMG) last posted its earnings results on Wednesday, August 4th.
-The basic materials company reported $3.98 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $3.52 by $0.46.
-The Scotts Miracle-Gro had a return on equity of 66.94% and a net margin of 11.11%.
-The business had revenue of $1.61 billion during the quarter, compared to the consensus estimate of $1.50 billion.
-During the same period in the previous year, the business earned $3.80 EPS.
-The business’s quarterly revenue was up 7.8% on a year-over-year basis.
-As a group, research analysts predict that The Scotts Miracle-Gro will post 9.21 EPS for the current fiscal year.

-SMG has been the topic of several research analyst reports.
+Several equities research analysts have recently commented on the company.
 Truist Securities decreased their price target on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating on the stock in a research note on Monday, July 12th.
-Stifel Nicolaus assumed coverage on The Scotts Miracle-Gro in a research note on Tuesday, July 27th.
+JPMorgan Chase & Co. reduced their target price on The Scotts Miracle-Gro from $240.00 to $198.00 and set a neutral rating on the stock in a research note on Thursday, June 24th.
+Stifel Nicolaus started coverage on The Scotts Miracle-Gro in a research note on Tuesday, July 27th.
 They issued a buy rating and a $220.00 target price on the stock.
-Truist reduced their target price on The Scotts Miracle-Gro from $300.00 to $250.00 and set a buy rating on the stock in a research note on Monday, July 12th.
-JPMorgan Chase & Co. reduced their target price on The Scotts Miracle-Gro from $240.00 to $198.00 and set a neutral rating on the stock in a research note on Thursday, June 24th.
-Finally, UBS Group assumed coverage on The Scotts Miracle-Gro in a research note on Wednesday, June 23rd.
-They issued a buy rating and a $225.00 target price on the stock.
-Two research analysts have rated the stock with a hold rating, six have issued a buy rating and one has given a strong buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $224.56.
+Raymond James reduced their target price on The Scotts Miracle-Gro from $250.00 to $230.00 and set a strong-buy rating on the stock in a research note on Thursday, August 5th.
+Finally, UBS Group began coverage on The Scotts Miracle-Gro in a report on Wednesday, June 23rd.
+They issued a buy rating and a $225.00 price target for the company.
+Two equities research analysts have rated the stock with a hold rating, six have issued a buy rating and one has assigned a strong buy rating to the stock.
+The company presently has an average rating of Buy and a consensus price target of $224.56.

 About The Scotts Miracle-Gro